 Day 1: Depart UK

-Start your trip in comfort with VIP airport lounge access before you depart the UK on an overnight flight to Delhi, boarding your connecting flight to Bhutan the following morning.
+Start your trip in comfort with VIP airport lounge access before you depart the UK on an overnight flight to Kolkata, boarding your connecting flight to Bhutan the following morning.

 Days 2-3: Thimphu Valley